cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 ```

 To describe FTI, it is helpful to have a large collection of data to work with.
-A suitable collection is available in the example Cloudant Query movie database: `movies-demo`.
+A suitable collection is available in the example Cloudant Query movie database: `query-movies`.
-You can obtain a copy of this database in your database, with the name `my-movies-demo`,
+You can obtain a copy of this database in your database, with the name `my-movies`,
 by running the command shown.

 The sample database contains approximately 3,000 documents, and is just under 1 MB in size.